pravega/pravega-client-rust/book/src/index.md

 Welcome to the Pravega Rust client and Pravega language bindings user guide!
 This book is a companion to [Pravega Rust Client](https://docs.rs/pravega-client/0.1.0/pravega_client/) and the supported language bindings over the Pravega Rust
 Client.
-At the moment this repository supports [Python bindings](https://github.com/pravega/pravega-client-rust/tree/master/python-binding) to Pravega.
+At the moment this repository supports [Python binding](https://github.com/pravega/pravega-client-rust/tree/master/python-binding) to Pravega.

-This book contains examples and documentation to explain all of Pravega Rust client's use cases in detail and the Python language bindings.
+This book contains examples and documentation to explain all of Pravega Rust client's use cases in detail and the Python language binding.

 Please choose from the chapters on the left to jump to individual topics, or continue below to start with Pravega Rust Clients's README.